Possible warning signals to be issued due to the impact on "Ma-on" (Update Time: 2022-08-24 05:00)

 |Relatively low

-The tropical cyclone signal No.1 was issued at 22:30, the chance of issuing tropical cyclone signal no.3 is high at afternoon today.
+The tropical cyclone signal No.1 was issued at 22:30, the chance of issuing tropical cyclone signal no.3 is high at daytime tomorrow.
 Severe Tropical Storm “Ma-on” will intensify gradually while moving towards the western coast of Guangdong.
 It will be closest to the Pearl River Estuary from the evening of 24th to 25th, which will pose considerable threat to Macao.

 Under the influence of the broad circulation, its rainband will bring unsettled weather to Macao tomorrow evening.
 Winds will strengthen significatnly with frequent showers and thunderstorms.
 SMG is closely monitoring its development.
 The public is advised to pay attention to the latest weather news.